Everything You Need to Know About Kayak Fishing on Ocean Isle Beach

-Secure Your Gear: Don’t lose your valuable gear
+Secure Your Gear: Don’t lose your valuables

 These leashes attach to your rod.
-In the event you roll over the kayak you won’t lose your rod.
+In the event you roll over in the kayak you won’t lose your rod.
 These leashes are inexpensive and worth their weight in gold.

 Kayak Crates and Tackle Boxes